Top 10 Best Cowboy Bebop Episodes

 Spike is targeted by an insane assassin named Mad Pierrot after accidentally witnessing the kill.

-Incredibly dark and psychedelic espiside.
+Incredibly dark and psychedelic episode.
 The villain is as crazy as they come.
-Should've continued as a subplot.
+It should have continued as a subplot.

 Absolutely in the top 5.
 Best stand-alone episode with some of the best action.